SCOPE OF THIS CHAPTER

 On the basis of this domestic abuse cases where there are children and/or pregnant women will be responded to via the Derby City First Contact Team or Derbyshire Starting Point as follows.
 See:

 - Appendix A: Derbyshire Multi-Agency Safeguarding Protocol in Domestic Abuse Incidents (Documents Library, Protocols);

 - Appendix C: Derby City Protocol - Multi-Agency Safeguarding in Domestic Abuse Incidents (Flowchart) (Documents Library, Flowcharts).

-All cases will be reviewed in the MASH taking into account any previous incidents or concerns.
+All cases will be reviewed by Starting Point or the First Contact Team taking into account any previous incidents or concerns.

 In Derby, the Domestic Abuse Risk Identification Matrix (DVRIM) (see Documents Library, Assessment Tools) will be used to identify the appropriate level of intervention.